Let’s talk about design as a job!

 Now I’m going to get on the phone, and talk to you about the position, see if you’re insane, see if you think I’M insane, etc. etc. It’s a pretty low-stakes chat, because if it goes reasonably well, I’m going to assign you to…

 This is the fun part, in my opinion.
 I’ll give you a learning game design goal, and ask you to prepare a short game design document/pitch to explain your thinking.
 It’s usually a weird, challenging topic to try and give you a chance to show off some good novel problem solving.
 You’ll then present that design test to myself and the rest of the design team.

 …Or not.
 But this walks us through all the steps that Filament uses to vet incoming design candidates.
 It’s tough, but we don’t make design hires that often, and when we do, we need to feel 100% confident that they are going to be thoughtful, communicative people who make sure they can enlist the entire team and clients as being creative agents that can pool their talents together to make something great.

-Are you ready to be Filament's next game designer?
-Take a look at our job openings page to view our latest career opportunities, and check out the other entries in our "How to Get Hired at a Game Studio" blog series for more game dev career advice:
+Are you ready to be Filament’s next game designer?
+Take a look at our job openings page to view our latest career opportunities, then check out our “How to Get Hired at a Game Studio” resource roundup for more game dev career advice!